Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

 'How is Liposuction done'?
 Is a common, and understandable question.
 Liposuction is performed either under general anaesthetic or under local anaesthetic with sedation.
 A small incision in the area being treated will be made by your surgeon, a thin plastic tube called a cannula is then inserted.
 The cannula is attached to a powerful vacuum device which removes the fat quickly and efficiently.

-Your surgeon will take you through the process step-by-step during your consultation.
+Your surgeon will take you through the process step-by-step during your free consultation.

 Liposuction is generally performed on any part of the body that is prone to fatty deposits.
 The post popular body areas for Liposuction are:

 Thighs (inner and outer) - the most common area of the thigh to have Liposuction is on the inner thigh to address the complaint of the inner thighs rubbing together.
 We often recommend considering having Liposuction to the inner knee for symmetrical reasons.
 Liposuction to the outer thigh is often performed along with treatment to the hips and flanks.

 Calves - Liposuction to the calves is generally performed on the inner calves around the knee area.
 Calves are a notoriously difficult area to treat as much of the bulk is caused by muscle rather than fat.
 Also, Liposuction around the calves can change the profile of the entire lower leg. yet subtle Lipo-sculpting can create a curve from the calf to the ankle creating a tapering effect.

 Flanks (also known as ‘love handles’) - this is the area found on the lower back above the buttocks.
 Liposuction for love handles is a very common treatment area for both men and women as there are very few exercises that work this area, which would enable you to burn the excess fat deposits.
 Hips and flanks are often treated together.

 Hips - the hips are a difficult place to target with exercise alone.
 Liposuction to the hips has become increasingly popular following the growing trend for an hourglass figure.
 For many Liposuction removes small pockets of stubborn fat creating a more streamlined silhouette.